yukitsuji/embedded_deeplearning/README.md

 Embedded Deep Learning Framework

 This framework is mainly for Object Detection and Tracking.
-Most code is from darknet.
+Most code is from excellent darknet.